netwerk-digitaal-erfgoed/netwerk-digitaal-erfgoed.github.io/docs/services/network-of-terms/integrations.md

 # Integrations

-The Network of Terms is developed to be integrated in [collection management](/glossary.md#collection-management-system) and other systems.
-We try to keep track of the list of integrations.
-At the time of writing (August 2023) the following systems have integrated the GraphQL API:
+While the Network of Terms can be used as a [demonstrator website](https://termennetwerk.netwerkdigitaalerfgoed.nl), it’s primarily intended to be integrated in [collection management](../../glossary.md#collection-management-system) and other systems.

+A (possibly incomplete) list of integrations:

 * [Axiell - Collections](https://www.axiell.com/solutions/product/axiell-collections/)
 * [Deventit - Atlantis](https://atlantis.deventit.nl/)